Get Started For Free

 When Pennsylvania spinal cord injuries happen because of someone else’s negligence or misconduct, the frustration and angst is compounded.
 Not only are spinal cord injuries painful and lasting, they are costly and can involve additional complications.

-The Mayo Clinic reports that nearly half of all spinal cord injuries in the U.S. are caused by auto accidents and motorcycle accidents.
+The Mayo Clinic reports that nearly half of all spinal cord injuries in the U.S. are caused by auto and motorcycle accidents.
 Motor vehicle accidents are the leading cause of SCIs in those under 65 years of age, while those over 65 generally suffer spinal cord injuries in a slip and fall accident.

 The Pennsylvania spinal cord injury lawyers at Ostroff Injury Law will fight for the compensation you need when you’re suffering from a Spinal Cord Injury.
 Our personal injury law firm is well-versed in spinal cord injury law and will do what it takes to get the money you need to make living with your injury easier.